-Seybert, a Republican, was the representative for Pennsylvania's 1st congressional district from 1817 to 1819.
+Seybert was the representative for Pennsylvania’s 1st congressional district and was a Republican.
+He served from 1817 to 1819.

 From Dec 1809 to Mar 1819, Seybert missed 144 of 1,029 roll call votes, which is 14.0%.
 This is on par with the median of 15.5% among the lifetime records of representatives serving in Mar 1819.
 The chart below reports missed votes over time.

 |Nov 1812-Mar 1813||90||10||11.1%||38th|

 |Dec 1813-Apr 1814||110||14||12.7%||31st|

 |Dec 1817-Apr 1818||64||6||9.4%||29th|

 |Nov 1818-Mar 1819||42||11||26.2%||76th|